This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 grounds.
 (K) Should two or more requests for use of the capitol buildings

-or grounds be made for the same time and the same area, the board will schedule
+or grounds be made for the same time and the same area, the executive director

-the use on a first-come, first-serve basis, unless the events reasonably allow
+will schedule the use on a first-come, first-served basis, unless the events

 the board, for good cause shown.
 Any person wishing to obtain a waiver of these